DO NOT TALK TO ANYONE ON FACEBOOK! ITS NOT US.

 Metric Value What It Means (Matty)

-Strain Bruce Banner Fast, dominant growth—if you don’t control it early, it controls the whole run.
+Strain Bruce Banner Fast, aggressive, and competitive—if you don’t control it early, it controls the entire run.

 THC 24–29% Hits fast and lingers.
-Push it too hard and you’re not getting much done after.
+Push light too hard late and you risk foxtailing instead of clean finish.

 Outdoor Harvest (AU) April Needs space and airflow.
-Tight setups turn into crowded, inefficient canopies.
+Crowded setups turn into top-heavy, inefficient plants fast.

-💥 Matty’s Top Tip: Supercrop your mains by Day 7–10 of flower.
-Banner “telescopes” fast—if you wait to react, structure is already locked.
+💥 Matty’s Top Tip: Supercrop any leader gaining height by Day 7–10 of flower.
+Banner “telescopes” fast—wait too long and the structure is already locked.

 Matty’s note: Bruce Banner isn’t hard—it’s decisive.
-Whatever shape you give it before stretch, that’s the plant you harvest.
+Whatever shape you build before stretch is the plant you harvest.

 Free shipping on orders